centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha-manual/integrating-pollers.md

 ## Obtaining central nodes' thumbprints

-Both central nodes' Gorgone services will need to be authorized by the pollers' Gorgone services.
+Both central nodes' Gorgone services will need to be authorized by the Pollers' Gorgone services.

 * First, let's get each central node's key: